4190.666 Fall 2017

 - Most of the class material is based on Dr. Alex Smola's machine learning class that the instructor took as a graduate student at UC Berkeley.

-- Part of the class material (including the homework assignment and the lecture note) is also from Prof. Kyunghyun Cho's machine learning class.
+- Part of the class material is from Prof. Kyunghyun Cho's machine learning class, Prof. Peter Bartlett's CS281 class at UC Berkeley, Prof. David Silver's reinforcement learning class.

-- We greatly thank Dr. Alex Smola and Prof. Kyunghyun Cho for generously allowing us to use/modify the course material.
+- We greatly thank Prof. Alex Smola, Prof. Kyunghyun Cho, Prof. David Silver, and Prof. Peter Bartlett for generously allowing us to use/modify the course material.